Scene 1 - Transition Station D

 The Whales’ Secret – by Rosemary Phillips, illustrated by Julie Draper.
 Visit The Whales' Secret for a free download.

-Defending Your Life, (1991) with Albert Brooks and Meryl Streep, and read the Rolling Stone interview with Albert Brooks on the 25th anniversary of what has now become a cult film;
+Defending Your Life, (1991) written by and with Albert Brooks and Meryl Streep, and read the Rolling Stone interview with Albert Brooks on the 25th anniversary of what has now become a cult film;

 Resurrection (1980) with Ellen Burstyn.